gplepage/lsqfit/doc/source/testing.rst

 .. literalinclude:: eg10e.out

 The fit with extra noise has a larger ``chi**2``, as expected, but is still a good fit.
-It also agrees within errors with the original fit.
+It also gives fit parameters that agree within errors with those from the original fit.
 In general, there is probably something wrong with the original fit (e.g., ``svdcut`` too small, or priors inconsistent with the fit data)